lucymchang/webmorph/README.md

 # webmorph
-Source code for the web application, webmorph, and its online generator
+Source code for the web application, *webmorph*, and its online generator

 ## Example application